nyc-study-project/spot-management/README.md

 9. Automatic Geocoding for Updated Studyspot Addresses
     - If a particular studyspot's street address is updated in the PATCH call, its latitude, longitude, and postal code is automatically updated.

-# TODO
-- Deploy on team's Cloud Run
-- Add pictures of demo data visible in Cloud SQL (Postgres) to README